eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/agent.rst

 -----

 * Create a new :code:`eprosima::ddspipe::participants::types::Address` object with the address port, external address port, :term:`IP` address and transport protocol.
-* Instantiate the ``ClientNode`` creating an object of such class with a name, a connection address and a domain.
+* Instantiate the ``ClientNode`` creating an object of this class with a name, a connection address and a domain.
 * Wait until ``Ctrl+C``.

 .. tabs::